 We’ve all heard it.
 Hell, most of us have said it: “happy wife, happy life”.
 The phrase needs to die.
 Quickly.
 Not because it isn’t true.
-Over 2,500 years ago, King Solomon recognized that “it is better to live on the corner of a roof than with a quarrelsome woman”.
-There’s no question that our lives as men are much more pleasant when our wives are happy.
+As a rule, our lives as men are much more pleasant when our wives are happy.
 So why do we need to retire a phrase that is 100% true?

 That’s right, the “happy wife, happy life” mindset actually undermines the happiness of our wives.
 Every human being is affected by a desire for immediate gratification.
 We want to whatever will give us happiness in the moment.
-However, the heart of being an adult, and especially of being a man, is the ability to delay gratification in the short term in order to pursue the things that either benefit others or will benefit us in the long run.
+However, the heart of manhood is the ability to delay gratification in the short term to pursue the things that either benefit others or will benefit us in the long run.
 So while our wives might have more short-term happiness when we cater to their every whim to avoid rocking the boat, they will experience significant overall discontentment for two reasons.

-First, they will not be content because their long-term happiness is being exchanged for happiness in the moment.
+First, their long-term happiness is being exchanged for happiness in the moment.
 For example, they saw “the cutest shoes and purse” and “just have to get them”.
 Unfortunately, both spouses know that their credit cards are maxed out, their property taxes are coming due, and they got a new bill for a recent home repair.
 The husband knows he should tell his wife not to buy the new items or, if already purchased, to return them.
-He also knows that his wife is really excited about these items and is going to be either really disappointed or really pissed off if he objects to the purchase or insists on their return.
-As he’s mulling over what to do, he really doesn’t want a disappointed or pissed off wife.
+He also knows that his wife is really excited about these items and is going to be either really disappointed or really mad if he objects to the purchase or insists on their return.
+As he’s mulling over what to do, he doesn’t want a disappointed or pissed off wife.
 So he’s tempted to take the easy road and just let things be.
 “Happy wife, happy life”, he tells himself.

 And it works.
 His wife is happy.
 There’s no disappointment or argument over money.
 For now.
-This changes a couple of years later when the wife’s purchases and the husband’s appeasement gets to the point that their mortgage payments are being missed and the bank issues a foreclosure notice.
+This changes later when their overspending results in missed mortgage payments and a foreclosure notice from their bank.
 This notice is followed by the filing of bankruptcy.
 I’m guessing that neither the man’s wife nor his life is happy at this point.

-Although the “happy wife, happy life” mindset might rarely lead to foreclosure, bankruptcy, or other extreme problems, it causes men to choose short-term happiness over long-term benefit, to choose what is wanted over what is needed.
+Although the “happy wife, happy life” mindset might rarely lead to foreclosure, bankruptcy, or other extreme problems, it causes men to choose short-term happiness over long-term benefit.
+It leads men to choose what is wanted over what is needed.

 *If you enjoyed this post, do two things: (1) enter your information below to subscribe to my mailing list and get my free report, Why Men Need a Mid-life Crisis, and (2) use the share buttons below to share this article on social media.
 Thanks.